arturobminski/academic-web/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---

-I am a PhD candidate in migration and political economy at the Paris School of Economics.
-Using Python, R, Stata, and QGIS, with big data, experiments, and administrative data, I study international migration, attitudes, educational choices, and health.
+I am a recent PhD graduate in economics, specialized in political economy and migration, from Paris School of Economics.
+Using Python, R, Stata, and QGIS, with big data, experiments, and administrative data, I studied international migration, attitudes, educational choices, and health.
+Currently, I am an Economist at the Institut des Politiques Publiques, where I contribute to a large-scale evaluation of French energy savings certificates, a policy mobilizing 6 to 8 billon EUR per year.
 I am also affiliated with Université Paris 1 Panthéon-Sorbonne, where I have taught Statistics and Econometrics, the Swedish Institute for Social Research (SOFI) at Stockholm University, and the Institut Convergences Migrations.

 From Whispr Group, I have 10 years of experience analyzing structured and unstructured qualitative and quantitative data to find and deliver insights to executives in a range of sectors.
 In addition, through my academic and work experience, I have solid theoretical underpinnings in topics such as education, economic development, political economy, and public economics to put them into context.